French 2023 soft wheat yield seen 5% above 10-year average

 PARIS, July 6 (Reuters) - This year's French soft wheat harvest is expected to show a yield 5% above the 10-year average, helped by good sowing conditions and regular rains in early spring, crop institute Arvalis and grain industry group Intercereales said on Thursday.

-Arvalis and Intercereales did not give a production forecast but their projected yield multiplied by the farm ministry's area estimate of 4.77 million hectares would give a soft wheat crop of about 35.8 million tons.
+Arvalis and Intercereales did not give a production forecast but their projected yield multiplied by the farm ministry's area estimate of 4.77 million hectares would give a soft wheat crop of about 35.8 million metric tons, up more than two million from 33.7 million in 2022.

-The projected protein content - a key quality requirement - in the French soft wheat crop would reach 11.4%, in line with last year and the 10-year average.
+"It is a very good crop which in terms both of volume and quality will allow us to serve our French and export clients, notably Italy and Spain," Intercereales President Jean-François Loiseau told reporters.

-"Even though we have experienced another unique climatic year with alternating periods of drought and excess water, the soft wheat harvest forecasts are reassuring for the 2023 campaign," Intercereales President Jean-François Loiseau said in the statement.
+Italy suffered from excessive rains this year while Spain was hit with severe drought.

 The soft wheat harvest has just started in France.
 Farm office FranceAgriMer last week said 1% of the crop had been cut by June 26.